Natural gas furnaces need sufficient space and airflow to run properly.

 - Used filters

-If you have a cat, place your litter box in another room.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the unpleasant odors throughout your home.
+If you have a cat, place your litter box somewhere else.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors all over your home.

-You should also routinely vacuum near your furnace to prevent dust from building up.
+You should also regularly clean by your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or regular maintenance in Newark, Luikart Heating & Cooling can expertly meet your needs.
-Our highly trained technicians can work on any HVAC model or brand.
+Whether you need furnace replacement or regular maintenance in Newark, Luikart Heating & Cooling can expertly handle your needs.
+Our highly trained technicians can repair any HVAC model or brand.

 Call us at 740-344-5497 or use our online scheduler to get an appointment today.